wetz210/Penetration-Projects/README.md

 # Penetration-Projects

-New to Pentesting and to I'm not really into the idea of using other people's tools all day.
+New to Pentesting and I'm not really into the idea of using other people's tools all day.
 How about I try to build as many tools of my own as I can?